 The list of common indicators were measured and compared to state and national benchmarks to identify the community's health status, assess health needs and determine gaps in care.
-Supplemented with
+Supplemented with primary data by engaging the MAPP process, community leaders, residents and Key Informants, the

-88 "A characteristic of an individual, population or environment which is subject to measurement and can be used to describe one or more aspects of the health of an individual or population."
+86 "A characteristic of an individual, population or environment which is subject to measurement and can be used to describe one or more aspects of the health of an individual or population."
 Health Promotion Glossary, World Health Organization, 1998.

-Refer to the revised Cobb2020 Health Indicator Comparison Chart89 per county and the Core Health Indicators below for a snapshot on how WellStar Kennestone Hospital communities fair against benchmarks and state and national statistics.
+Refer to the revised Cobb2020 Health Indicator Comparison Chart87 per county and the Core Health Indicators below for a snapshot on how WellStar Windy Hill Hospital communities fair against benchmarks.
 Baselines and targets for core health indicators are expressed as rates and percentages to compare and track current and future standings.